 - What triggers would bring users to the intersection between problem and potential?

-- What changes in a person or company’s existence after they discover this solution (What, how will they do things differently, better, faster cheaper etc. and what could they now avoid once the new product, service, process is adopted in their everyday life?
+- What changes in a person or company’s existence after they discover this solution (What, how will they do things differently, better, faster cheaper, etc. and what could they now avoid once the new product, service, the process is adopted in their everyday life?